teddyleow/interviewtest/README.md

 # run foodtruck service
 this is a java maven project.
 open it in intelli IDEA
-edit Run/Debug Configrations and change Main class to "com.example.ColTest" run the project and open the chrome browser, the service will be avaliable at http://localhost:8080/location
+edit Run/Debug Configrations and change Main class to "com.example.DemoApplication" run the project and open the chrome browser, the service will be avaliable at http://localhost:8080/location